 I hear ya.
-Don’t think those thoughts that the title triggered are going unnoticed:
+Don’t think that those thoughts the title triggered are going unnoticed:

 “She doesn’t know me very well, does she?”